Tuesday, November 20, 2018

 Epictetus offers an analogy about the selling price of one's soul.
 Does one 'fall in line' or does one 'attempt to stand out'?
 The analogy involves either being a white thread in a robe made mostly of white threads or being a purple thread, which when contrasted with the white threads, stands out.
 For some, their price is steep - they would not settle or sell their soul to 'be like the crowd.'
 He proceeds to give examples of some people's integrity at play.
 They can be threatened, but they will still do their duty to death.

-Now that price has been discussed, the question still remains, "what makes you unique? what is your unique nature? what are you not willing to sell your soul for, ever, in any circumstance?"
+Now that price has been discussed, the question still remains, "what makes you unique?
+What is your unique nature?
+What are you not willing to sell your soul for, if ever, in any circumstance?"
 Epictetus discusses this in verse 30, "Then how will each of us come to recognize what is appropriate to his own character?"
 Later, he answers, "if someone possesses such power, he won't fail to be aware of it."
 He also makes a clarifying point that sometimes we don't know what that talent is until after a 'winter training.'
-He doesn't expound a whole lot on that, but to me, it sounds like we all, in a sense, grow into the talents that are unique to us.
+He doesn't expound a whole lot on that, but to me, it seems like we all grow into the talents that are unique to us.
 Perhaps after some difficulty and challenges, our true talents - aspects that are unique to us individually - are revealed.

 Let's assume you've found your talent.
 Now, comes the possibility that you are not the best in whatever makes you unique.
 To which Epictetus responds we do not "cease to make any effort in any regard whatever merely because [we] despair of achieving perfection."
 Indeed, there can be a 'best' but by virtue of there being a 'best', there are dozens, hundreds, thousands of others 'not the best.'
 The conclusion: we still try.